The Josephson junction as a quantum engine: Self-oscillation

-We consider it non-trivial that our simple model of the JJ gives an adequate picture not only of the unusual properties of the $I$-$V$ characteristic (as explained in \Sec{sec:stab}) and of its response to external forcing by an AC electric field (as explained in \Sec{sec:Shapiro}), but also of its autonomous operation as an engine (self-oscillator) that acts as an irreversible \hbox{DC $\to$ AC} converter.
+We consider it non-trivial that our simple model of the JJ gives an adequate picture not only of the unusual properties of the $I$-$V$ characteristic (as explained in \Sec{sec:stab}) and of its response to external driving by an AC electric field (as explained in \Sec{sec:Shapiro}), but also of its autonomous operation as an engine (self-oscillator) that acts as an irreversible \hbox{DC $\to$ AC} converter.
 We believe that this calls for further investigation not only in terms of the physical theory of open quantum systems, but also of the mathematical theory of dynamical systems.
-The aim should be to clarify conceptually the relation between these different phenomena, which are nonetheless all characteristic of an active electronic device.
+The aim should be to clarify conceptually the relation between these different phenomena, all of which are characteristic of an active electronic device.

-The numerical study of hidden attractors in such a nonlinear dynamical system is somewhat subtle.
-For our present purposes, it sufficed to show that stable oscillations persist after very long times (we observed this for $\tau$ as large as $5000$).
+The numerical study of hidden attractors is a rather subtle problem that deserves a deeper investigation in the mathematical theory of nonlinear dynamical systems.
+For our present purposes it suffices to show that self-oscillations persist over very long times: we observed this for $\tau$ as large as $5000$.
 We were able to establish this using both the CVODE and the ODEPACK libraries to carry out our numerical integration.

-However, it should be pointed out that that these long-lived oscillations are not observed with some other numerical methods commonly used.
-In particular, for the same initial conditions as in \Fig{fig:SO}, the SUNDIALS library \cite{SUNDIALS} (Radau method) shows a rapid approach to the stable fixed point (see \Fig{fig:numerics}).
-We believe that this is an artifact of this particular method.
-Some care is therefore needed in studying the hidden attractors numerically.
+Since the ODEs for our model might be stiff (see, e.g., \cite{numerics}), it is important to establish that the self-oscillations observed are not due to instabilities of the integration method.
+We therefore solved the equations using various different stable methods, including the CVODE and ODEPACK libraries already mentioned, and compared the results.
+All of the methods that we used gave long-lived self-oscillations with the correct Josephson frequency.
+However, these self-oscillations did not appear to be infinitely long lived (i.e., hidden attractors) in simulations with some other commonly used numerical methods.
+In particular, as shown in \Fig{fig:numerics}, for the same initial conditions as in \Fig{fig:SO}, the SUNDIALS library \cite{SUNDIALS} (which uses the Radau method) approaches the stable fixed point.

+Comparing the LSODA and Radau trajectories shown in \Fig{fig:numerics}, we find that the former (which seems to show a hidden attractor) is much smoother than the latter (which does not).
+We are therefore confident that the former is more likely to reflect the correct long-term behavior of our dynamical system of interest.
+The trouble with the Radau solution of \Fig{fig:numerics} seems to be related to accumulation of round-off error and to the time steps being too large.
+This method's implementation varies adaptively between 5th and 13th order.
+The sensibility at different time steps may be misestimated, leading to a wrong interpolation.

+Another interesting problem raised by our model concerns the possibility of chaos (strange attractors), both in the homogeneous system of \Eq{eq:dimless_set} and in the inhomogeneous system with an external periodic driving of \Eq{eq:dimless_set_forced}.
+Although we must leave this for future investigation, here we make some general remarks about this problem.